 ATM Skimming and How to Protect Yourself

 ATM skimming is when criminals place a device on the face of an ATM, which appears to be a part of the machine.
 It’s almost impossible for civilians to know the difference unless they have an eye for security, or the skimmer is of poor quality.
-Often, the thieves will hide a small pinhole camera in a brochure holder near the ATM, in order to extract the victim’s pin number.
-Gas pumps are equally vulnerable to this type of scam.

-What is Fueling ATM Skimming
+What's Fueling ATM Skimming

 It’s simple enough to hack into a database and compromise cards and pins.
 It’s even easier to affix hardware to the face of an ATM machine and do the same.
-Once the data is compromised the identity thieves clone cards and turn the data into cash as quickly as possible.
+Once the data is compromised, the identity thieves clone cards and turn the data into cash as quickly as possible.

 Types of ATM Skimming